-Tracking studies of tagged fish confirmed that sockeye salmon spawn primarily in Susitna River tributaries (Yanusz 2007, 2011a, 2011b).
+Tracking studies of tagged fish confirmed that sockeye salmon spawn primarily in Susitna River tributaries (Yanusz et al. 2007, 2011a, 2011b).
 Within the Susitna River tributaries, spawning occurred in the main channel, sloughs, or in lake systems (inlets, outlets, and beaches).
-During 2007, 17 fish tagged at Sunshine were not assigned a spawning location (Yanusz et al. 2011).
-These included 7 fish last recorded below the Talkeetna River mouth, 1 fish that moved downstream below the tagging location, 1 fish recorded in an off-channel area, 4 fish (possibly 2 others) were captured in the sport fishery, 2 moved downstream and 1 fish returned to Cook Inlet.
-During 2007 and 2008 more than half of the fish radio tagged at Sunshine were returning to the Larson Lake system in the Talkeetna River drainage (Yanusz et al. 2011b).
-During 2007 and 2008 approximately 2.6 percent and 1.8 percent, respectively, of the fish tagged at Sunshine spawned in habitats associated the mainstem river.
+During 2007, 17 fish tagged at Sunshine were not assigned a terminal location (Yanusz et al. 2011b).
+These included seven fish last recorded below the Talkeetna River mouth, one fish that moved downstream below the tagging location, one fish recorded in an off-channel area, four fish (possibly 2 others) were captured in the sport fishery, two moved downstream and one fish returned to Cook Inlet.
+Thus, the terminal locations assigned by Yanusz et al. (2011) do not necessarily indicate final spawning locations for tagged fish.
+During 2007 and 2008 more than half of the fish radio tagged at Sunshine were returning to the Larson Lake system in the Talkeetna River drainage (Yanusz et al. 2011a, Yanusz et al. 2011b).
+During 2007 and 2008 approximately 2.6 percent and 1.8 percent, respectively, of the fish tagged at Sunshine spawned in habitats associated with the mainstem river